-Using a bird table to provide food in the winter probably saves the lives of up to a million garden birds every year.
-A bird table is also good for feeding live food to birds during spring which adult birds can feed to their chicks.
+Using a bird table to provide food in the winter is estimated to save the lives of up to a million garden birds every year.
+A bird table is also a great way to feed live food to birds during spring which parent birds can feed to their chicks.

 Make the most of your bird table by following these 10 simple tips.

-Although most bird tables come mounted on a pole and will attract lots of common garden birds.
+Most traditional bird tables come mounted on a pole and will attract lots of common garden birds.
 However, if you want to attract shy or secretive birds choose a bird table you can hang from a tree.
 Hanging bird tables are also perfect if you have a small garden or patio and are a great way to get children interested in feeding birds.

-Whether you make or buy a bird table ensure that the wood comes from sustainable sources and is approved by the FSC.
+Whether you choose to buy a bird table or make your own, ensure that the wood comes from sustainable sources and is approved by the FSC.
 FSC certification means the wood has been harvested from responsibly managed, socially beneficial, and economically viable forests.
-Your supplier will be able to help you if you are uncertain.
+Your supplier will be able to advise you if you are uncertain.

-Clean your bird table regularly with a special cleaner or mild disinfectant to prevent the build up of bacteria that may be harmful to birds, and to help prevent the spread of disease.
+Clean your bird table regularly with a special cleaner or a mild disinfectant to stop the build up of bacteria that may be harmful to birds, and to help prevent the spread of disease.
 Remove uneaten food at the end of each day and take care particularly in hot weather when things can go rancid fairly quickly.

 Place your bird table somewhere where birds will have an all-round view as they feed so they are aware of any threats nearby.
 Choose a site about 2 metres from a shrub, tree, or fence so that birds can fly for cover if they are ambushed by predators or feel at all unsafe.

 Bird tables made from modern materials such as plastic, glass and metal will last longer than a traditional wooden bird table and are ideal if you have a contemporary or urban garden.
 Modern bird tables are often easier to clean and will make a real style statement in your garden.

-Thrushes, blackbirds and wagtails like to feed from the ground so choose a low bird table if you want to attract these species.
+Thrushes, blackbirds, wrens, and wagtails like to feed from the ground so choose a low bird table if you want to attract these species.
 Unfortunately feeding from the ground means birds are vulnerable to predators so protect your feeder with a cage so that they can feed in peace.